 -

-- September 2025.
-'Meet The Teacher' evening.
-Date and time tbc.
-Held within the first 2 weeks of the new school year at approx. 19:00hrs.
+- September 2026.
+'Meet The Teacher' Evening.
+Date and time tbc but most likely on Tuesday 8th September.
+Held within the first 2 weeks of the new school year at approx. 19:00-21:00hrs.
 Parents only event.
 Children must not attend.
 Further information to follow.

 Update us (documents to complete prior to start of term)